microsoft/FluidFramework/BREAKING.md

     }
 });

-sharedMap.set("key1", "1"); // this statement will throw an exception
+sharedMap.set("key1", "1"); // executing this statement will cause an exception to be thrown
 ```

 Other clients will not be affected.
 The functionality is enabled by default and it can be disabled using the `Fluid.ContainerRuntime.DisableOpReentryCheck` feature gate.
 The feature gate will also be removed in a future release.